doraadong/TraSig/README.md

                         None
 ```

+# Prepare input
+To run TraSig, we need to have 3 input files.
+Here is a tutorial(tutorials/Prepare_input_from_dynverse_ti_methods.ipynb), showing how to prepare these files from the inference results by running various trajectory inference methods using [dynverse](https://dynverse.org/).

 # Credits
 The software is an implementation of the method TraSig, jointly developed by Dora Li, [Jun Ding](https://github.com/phoenixding) and Ziv Bar-Joseph from [System Biology Group @ Carnegie Mellon University](http://sb.cs.cmu.edu/).